-KAZAKH national games
+Kazakh national games

 Kazakh traditional games

-Games were one of the vital parts of the festivals of nomad people.
-Physical contests are massively popular in Kazakhstan; from wrestling in a ring to wrestling on horseback, from archery to various forms of horsemanship, all are popular at the celebrations.
-Horse racing and other competitions on horseback are without doubt the top-ranking national sports-unsurprising given the crucial role of the horse in Kazakh society.
-Traditional games are still practiced widely in Kazakhstan, especially during national holidays.
+Different games were one of the vital parts of the culture and festivals of nomad people from the past.
+Physical contests are still massively popular in Kazakhstan; from wrestling in a ring to wrestling on horseback and from archery to various forms of horsemanship, all are popular at the annual celebrations.
+Horse racing and other competitions on horseback are without doubt the top-ranking national sports which is unsurprising given the crucial role of the horse even in the current Kazakh society.

-Horse Games / equestrian
+Kazakh Horse Games / Equestrian sports

 Kokpar